8 Things to do at Johnson Lake in Banff

 The kid-friendly hike around Johnson Lake, Banff is one of our favorites.
 The easy hiking trail goes all the way around this beautiful lake in Banff

-As you circumnavigate this beautiful lake in Banff, take the time to soak in the amazing vistas of some of Banff’s most beautiful mountains, including Cascade Mountain and Mt.
+As you walk around this beautiful lake in Banff, take the time to soak in the amazing vistas of some of Banff’s most beautiful mountains, including Cascade Mountain and Mt.
 Rundle.

 The Johnson Lake hike is an especially popular kid-friendly hike in Banff.
 Kids love playing on the fun little bridges, throwing rocks in the lake, and staying afterwards to play at the Johnson Lake beach.

-For more information, see our full post on the Johnson Lake hike in Banff.
+For more information, see our full post on the Johnson Lake hike in Banff, or watch this video from our YouTube channel.

 2. Have a Picnic at Johnson Lake